 The Austrian pine is able to grow in many different types of soil, especially ones that can be considered difficult, like clay or sand.

-As always, you can remove any dead diseased or damaged branches on the tree.
+As with most trees, you can remove any dead diseased or damaged branches as needed.
 Otherwise, there should be little pruning involved in the upkeep of your tree unless you need to remove branches over a street or walkway.

 - Adelgids (various genera)